Raymond Desmond Aderemi Renner-Thomas

-Aderemi Raymond Desmond Renner-Thomas (born 7th September 1945- 17th November, 2022) was a former Chief Justice of Sierra Leone.
+Aderemi Raymond Desmond Renner-Thomas (born 7 September 1945 – 17 November, 2022) was a former Chief Justice of Sierra Leone.

 An ethnic Creole, Thomas was born and raised in Freetown, Sierra Leone's capital.
+He was a lecturer at The Fourah Bay University Sierra Leone, a Diplomat serving in France and Nigeria.
 He later obtained a PhD in land law.
 In 2005, he was appointed to the position of chief justice by former president, Ahmad Tejan Kabbah.
 In 2008 Renner-Thomas retired as chief justice.
 The president Ernest Bai Koroma appointed Umu Hawa Tejan Jalloh as his successor.
-He currently works as a lawyer in Freetown.
-He passed away on the 17th November, 2022.
+He worked as a consultant lawyer at Renner Thomas Associates.
+He died on the 17 November 2022.

-Ade has been married to Jennifer Renner-Thomas (née Bankole-Jones) for over 40 years.
+Ade was married to Jennifer Renner-Thomas (née Bankole-Jones) for over 40 years.
 In 1988 they had twin girls Janine Renner-Thomas and Jacqueline Renner-Thomas, who currently live and work in London.
-Jennifer lives with Ade in Freetown and is the director of the MEPS Trust Well Woman Clinic.
+Jennifer lived with Ade in Freetown until his death in 2022.
+She is the director of the MEPS Trust Well Woman Clinic.